Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

+In this paper, we study the following question repeatedly mentioned in the contextual bandit literature (\citealt{agarwal2012contextual,foster2018practical,foster2020beyond}): \textit{Is there an offline-regression-oracle-based algorithm that achieves the optimal regret for general (stochastic) contextual bandits?}

-In this paper, we give the first resolution to the above open problem repeatedly mentioned in the literature (\citealt{agarwal2012contextual,foster2018practical,foster2020beyond}).
-Specifically, we provide the first optimal black-box reduction from contextual bandits to offline regression, with only the minimal realizability assumption.
-The significance of this result is that it reduces contextual bandits, a prominent online decision-making problem, to offline regression, a very basic and common offline optimization task that serves as the building block of modern machine learning.
-A direct consequence of this result is that any advances in solving offline regression problems immediately translate to contextual bandits, statistically and computationally.
-Note that such online-to-offline reduction is highly nontrivial (and impossible without specialized structures) for online learning problems in general (\citealt{hazan2016computational}).
+We answer this question in the affirmative by providing the first optimal black-box reduction from contextual bandits to offline regression, with only the minimal realizability assumption.
+The significance of this result is that it reduces contextual bandits, a prominent online decision-making problem, to offline regression, a very basic and common supervised learning task that serves as the building block of modern machine learning.
+A consequence of this result is that any advances in solving offline regression problems translate to contextual bandits, statistically and computationally.
+Note that such online-to-offline reductions are highly nontrivial for online learning problems in general; in fact, a generic reduction from fully adversarial online learning to offline learning is not possible (\citealt{hazan2016computational}).